Dynamic Graph Neural Networks for Physiological Based Pharmacokinetic Modeling: A Novel Data Driven Approach to Drug Concentration Prediction: Related Work

 \subsection{Traditional PBPK Modeling}

-Traditional PBPK models are compartmental models that divide the body into physiologically relevant compartments (organs) connected by blood flow \cite{Rowland2011}.
-The most common approach is the well-stirred tank model, where each organ is treated as a homogeneous compartment with uniform drug distribution \cite{Rowland2011}.
-While effective, these models require extensive parameter estimation and may not capture complex physiological processes such as transporter-mediated uptake or non-linear enzyme kinetics \cite{Huang2024,Zhao2011}.
+PBPK models are mechanistic compartmental models that represent the human body as a set of physiologically meaningful organs connected by blood flow \cite{Rowland2011}.
+The most widely used formulation is the well-stirred tank model, in which each organ is treated as a homogeneous compartment with uniform drug distribution \cite{Rowland2011}.
+These models provide strong interpretability and have been widely adopted in regulatory and industrial settings.
+However, they require extensive parameter specification and calibration, and often rely on simplifying assumptions that limit their ability to capture complex physiological phenomena such as transporter-mediated uptake, nonlinear enzyme kinetics, and heterogeneous tissue behavior \cite{Huang2024,Zhao2011}.
+These limitations motivate interest in data-driven alternatives that can complement or relax explicit mechanistic assumptions.